School Curriculum - Religion, Philosophy and Ethics

 Religion and Ethics

-All three aspects to studying moral philosophy/ethics are covered by the course.
-Meta-ethics, normative ethics and applied ethics.
-Normative ethics takes the bulk of the course (virtue, natural law, situation ethics, utilitarianism) which are then applied to a variety of given issues.
+All three aspects to studying moral philosophy/ethics are covered by the course; normative ethics, applied ethics and meta-ethics.
+Normative ethics takes the bulk of the course (Virtue Ethics, Natural Law, Situation Ethics, Utilitarianism) which are then applied to a variety of given issues.
+For example; abortion, euthanasia, capital punishment, immigration, homosexuality, polyamorous relationships, animal experimentation and nuclear weapons.
 Meta-ethical debates are looked at in detail, as are the arguments put forward by freewill and determinism.

-This is a two year course and exams will be sat at the end of Upper Sixth.
+This is a two year course and examinations will be undertaken at the end of Upper Sixth.
 However, there is an option for students to study an abridged version of the course over one year if they do not wish to take the full A-level.
 They would be certificated with an AS qualification.
 The two courses are fully co-teachable.

 Pupils have the opportunity to take trips to enhance their religious and cultural knowledge.